rikusv/ng-node-firebase/README.md

 An Angular front-end web application accesses a Firebase database via a Node Express.js backend service.
 The backend service uses Elasticsearch for search customers.

+### Backend API service

+The Express.js server:

+- Listens to Firebase changes and updates an index on Elasticsearch.
+- Responds to requests at `/api`.
+- Checks that the user token sent with POST requests corresponds to a valid user in the database (i.e. that user is logged in).
+- Queries Elasticsearch and sends JSON result for valid requests like `/api/v1/customers?$prefix=something`.

+### Frontend app

+The Angular app lets user:

+- Log in anonymously to the database.
+- Find customers.
+- Add customers.

 ## How to set it up?

 The Angular app (`frontend`) and Node.js service (`backend`) are each their own npm project with their own scripts, so that they are easily separable.
 For convenience, they are bundled into this root ng-node-firebase npm project with its own scripts so that they can also easily be deployed together (e.g. to a single Heroku project).
 If they are run on different hosts or ports,  `environment.dataService.url` (frontend/src/environments/environment.prod-standalone.ts) should be maintained in the Angular app to point to the backend service.